-Floating Market Lembang takes inspirations from the floating markets at Pattaya, Thailand, and Banjarmasin, Borneo.
+Floating Market Lembang takes inspiration from the floating markets at Pattaya, Thailand, and Banjarmasin, Borneo.
 Perhaps not even roughly similar, but the market sure has its own quirk.
 Instead of a river, Floating Market Lembang stands on an artificial lake.

 The tenants at this market sell street snacks and drinks, as opposed to daily necessities at a typical market.
 The owner, a local businessman called Perry Tristianto, did take inspiration from the floating market at Banjarmasin.
 He managed to build one on a highland of Lembang, Bandung, West Java.

 Around 45 local businesses were selected to be the tenants.
 They occupy colorful boats that serve as their stall, docking on the edge of the lake.
 Floating Market Lembang is more of a food court on the water than a market.
 Apart from binge tasting street food, there is plenty more to do.

 A garden and theme-park area provides fun pastime to burn calories after the previous food feasts.
 The place utilizes the artificial lake really well too.
 As there are a bunch of water activities visitors can do here.

 To shop here, they have their own currencies – the floating market coins.
 They come in 2 denominations, 5k coins, and 10k coins.
 Exchange Rp50.000 for a start at the ticket counter.
 It’s enough for a full belly until lunchtime.
 And don’t worry, visitors could always buy more later.

 Don’t get confused by various Bandung street snacks.
 There’s no right way to start, but here are some highlights.
 Try the local snack tahu pletok, a chewy snack with tofu for its filling.
 Or sate kelinci, a satay with a twist.
 As it uses rabbit meat instead of beef/chicken.